 9. Cripple is a publishing initiative that subscribes to the 10 principles of Disability Justice as founded by the collective Sins Invalid.
 Sins Invalid is a disability justice based performance project that incubates and celebrates artists with disabilities, centralizing artists of color and LGBTQ / gender-variant artists as communities who have been historically marginalized.

-10. Cripple believes and uses the term disabled as an expansive term to include neurodivergence.
+10. Cripple believes and uses the term disabled as an expansive term which always includes neurodivergence.

 11. Cripple believes in revision and consideration from our community at large and that these intentions will be forever changing and updated.
 Though these intentions are numbered, it is to emphasize a list and not a priority of one over the other.
 Please do reach out to us in our contact form, below, if you have additonal suggestions, concerns or questions.